Ready for Risk: Relational Courage for complex times

 Jane Clapp, Jungian Analyst

 Jane Clapp trained as a Jungian Analyst with the Ontario Association of Jungian Analysts and dedicated many years to exploring the sacred relationship between body, psyche and soul.
 Her work brings together the wisdom of depth psychology and the intelligence of the body.
-She is a somatic expert, speaker, writer and educator and has extensive knowledge of the spiritual and
+She is a somatic expert, speaker, writer and educator and has extensive knowledge of the spiritual, somatic and psychic impact of trauma.

 Jane has completed advanced training in other related fields, which includes Sensorimotor psychotherapy, Mindfulness Based Stress Reduction, Yoga, Reiki, various authentic movement practices, and coaching.
 Her website www.janeclapp.com offers more information.
 Jane is the creator of Jungian Somatics™, a body of work that integrates movement, sensation, and the unconscious to cultivate a deep, lived experience of aliveness and meaning.
 Jane has consulted and lectured at many Jungian Societies throughout North America and beyond, sharing the soul-centred foundations of Jungian Somatics™ and the healing power of symbolic, embodied experience.
 Jane believes that the longing for wholeness is universal, and the soul’s language is embodied, symbolic, and alive.
 It can guide us home.